Dear Westlake High School Students and Parents,

 Photo by Stephanie Marshall

 You are about to embark on one of your most important responsibilities in high school—selecting your course of instruction for the next school year.
 The courses you take will be a part of your high school transcript, and during your Senior year, they will be one of the criteria that colleges use to evaluate your performance at Westlake.
 It is important that you are familiar with the requirements for your graduation prior to making selections.
-In addition, you should read carefully the course descriptions in order to ensure that your meet the requirements for the class and that the class is truly appropriate for your interests.
+In addition, you should read carefully the course descriptions in order to ensure that you meet the requirements for the class and that the class is truly appropriate for your interests.
+As you will see in the course descriptions, we have replaced the name of our Pre-AP courses to Honors Courses.
+This is a name change only for our Honors Courses will have the same curriculum standards and receive the same GPA bonus.

 Remember that there are many people at Westlake to assist you in your decision making process for next year.
 Your counselor, teachers, and principals are all excellent resources for you in determining what classes to take.